redpanda-ai/yodlee_s3_directory_layout/S3/yodleeprivate/README.md

 yodleeprivate
 =============
-The S3 bucket, **yodleeprivate**, is the home for files used by our data processing infrastructure. it is **for internal use only** and will access is restricted to Yodlee personnel and systems.
+The S3 bucket, **yodleeprivate**, is the home for files used by our data processing infrastructure. it is **for internal use only** and access is restricted to Yodlee personnel and systems.

 For simplicity's sake, all panel processing is grouped under the **panels** directory:
 <pre>